Installation and start-up

 Below the top part of the adapter status page that was shown at step 13, there is useful information about the statuses of your configurations.
 This information is discussed in chapter Operator manual.
 There is one button you should remember at this point; it is shown in the figure below.
 You can use it to reload your configuration after editing it.
 It will save you a lot of time during development work, because you do not have to restart the Frank!Runner to apply your edits.

 System administrators may want to check the sources of the Frank configs they see.
 Doing this is also relevant for Frank developers who want to debug their work.
 Please do the following:

-absolute-path-of-directory-franks\frank-runner\..\frank-runner\examples\Frank2Example1\configurations, the “configurations” directory under the “examples/Frank2Example1” instance.
-This is the default directory for Frank configs with classLoaderType “DirectoryClassLoader”.
+absolute-path-of-directory-franks\frank-runner\examples\Frank2Example1\configurations, the “configurations” directory under the “examples/Frank2Example1” instance.
+This confirms the directory that holds the source code of your configurations.

 The Frank!Runner allows you to quickly start the Frank!Framework.
 After starting it, you can visit its Graphical User Interface, the Frank!Console.
-The Frank!Console shows you what Frank configurations have been deployed and where there sources are located.
+The Frank!Console shows you what Frank configurations have been deployed and where their sources are located.
 A Frank configuration can be compared to a computer program which is independent of the computer on which it is deployed.
 The role of the computer is played by an instance of the Frank!Framework.
 The Frank!Framework can host multiple Frank configs, each being presented in its own tab on the Adapter Status page.
-The Adapter Status page shows that a Frank configuration contains adapters.
-An adapter receives messages and produces output, making it comparable to a subroutine in a programming language.
-The Adapter Status page shows the status of your adapters and so-called “receivers”, which are explained later.
-Finally, you can use the Adapter Status screen to reload your Frank configs without restarting the Frank!Framework.
+You can use the Adapter Status screen to reload your Frank configs without restarting the Frank!Framework.
 This will save you a lot of time.